 Recommendations that are useful in real-life situations are generated by using scenario strategies that consist of algorithms (models).
 Models are statistics-based and perform calculations based on information about content, users, and events in which they are involved.
 Calculations run in the background and the results are updated regularly to provide the most accurate recommendations.
-Models come predefined with the service, based on the arrangements that you make with Ibexa.
-You can request a specific model by contacting customer support.
+Models come predefined with the service, based on the arrangements that your organization makes with Ibexa when defining the initial configuration.
+You can request that a specific model is created by contacting customer support.

 Personalization/Edit Policy, you can modify the models according to your requirements.